-Sue: Egsit… Eggs.
-Egg storage?
-Is it where they keep the battery hens?
+Sue: Egsit… Eggs… Egg storage?
+Is this where they keep the battery hens?
 What?

 Me: Read it again.

 Sue: Lula?
 Who the hell is Lula?
-Does the Invisible Enemy turn out to be dyslexia?
+Is The Invisible Enemy dyslexia?

-Sue: Here she goes again with her pointless warnings about evil things and stuff.
+Sue: Here she goes again with her pointless warnings.
 It will be of no use to them whatsoever.

-The Doctor is attacked by a mysterious force and when he eventually comes to, he’s speaking gobbledegook.
+The Doctor is attacked by a mysterious force, and when he eventually comes to, he’s speaking more gobbledegook than usual.

 Sue: Is it an alien creature that feeds on language?
 That could be interesting.

-Sue: Half of this script is just people repeating each other.
+Sue: Half this script is just people repeating each other.

 Me: Repeating each other.

 Sue: Don’t you start.
-It’s just like that David Tennant episode set on the bus with the alien that repeats everything, yes?
+It’s exactly like that David Tennant episode that’s set on the bus with an alien that repeats everything, yes?

 Sue: Tom Baker can be very scary when he wants to be.
 His voice is terrifying.

-And the episode concludes with the Time Lord pulling a gun on his companion.
+The episode concludes as the Time Lord pulls a gun on his companion.

 Sue: Great cliffhanger.
-That wasn’t too bad.
-For a spacey one.top
+That wasn’t so bad.
+For a spacey one.

 The Doctor puts himself in a coma.